Fearing their homeland, Afghan asylum seekers find refuge in Brussels church

 The priest of the Church of Saint John the Baptist at the Beguinage, Daniel Alliet, said he opened the doors to the refugees because he disagreed with Belgium's current asylum policy.

-"The main aim of the policy is no longer to focus on who needs help but on how to minimise the number of people coming in," he said.
+"The main aim of the policy is no longer to focus on who needs help but on how to minimize the number of people coming in," he said.

 The number of asylum seekers in the European Union reached 330,000 in 2012, according to the European Union's Statistics office Eurostat, with figures from the first 9 months of 2013 pointing to a further increase.